 - Greet the riders at the end of race and congratulate on an amazing effort.
 Remind the riders to continue hydrating and to do a cool down ride for 10-15 minutes after the race.

 - At the end of the Boys Varsity race and after all the riders/parents have eaten lunch, help with Pit Zone take-down and trailer packing.
 All riders are encouragee to stay for the individual and team awards.

 - Remember that Riders are under a lot of stress before racing, so help distract them and remind them to have fun!

-Minute-by-minute schedules are provided for each category for each race see example here, but the information above gives new Riders and Parents an idea of what the flow of the day looks like.
+Minute-by-minute schedules are provided for each category for each race (click for example for freshman boys), but the information above gives new Riders and Parents an idea of what the flow of the day looks like.